G. de P. — We seem to be increasing in numbers all the time. Are there any questions this evening?

 I don't see why you dear people don't make up your minds to take a great step forward: assume the duties of chelaship, take the oath and get the knowledge which you will then be entitled to.

-Student — May I ask a question?
-Is it not most important that we use our thoughts, and guide them in an understandable area, in an area that to us has a meaning and has the power to affect our lives so that our lives will be beneficial both to ourselves and to the world?
+Student — Is it not most important that we use our thoughts, and guide them in an understandable area, in an area that to us has a meaning and has the power to affect our lives so that our lives will be beneficial both to ourselves and to the world?
 For instance, we may ask questions innumerable, but are we more qualified in relation to real living as it should be lived?
 And can we not get much light in other directions by evolving the light within, and clarifying our own thoughts so that we will not ask questions which even if answered we don't understand?

 G. de P. — Well, in a general way your statement is perfectly right.
 The main thing to do is to follow the inner light.
 That is the prime requisite.
 It is a royal road, it is a great key.
 It is the first and last password, the most important open sesame to achievement.